Skip to main content

 Enforcement priority escalation: The FTC's 2023-2024 enforcement priorities placed children's privacy in the top tier of substantive enforcement areas.
 The agency communicated publicly that future COPPA settlements would likely run significantly larger to reflect the priority shift, the inflation adjustment, and the expanded scope under the 2025 rule revision.

-The combined trajectory projects 2026 settlements for similar systemic violations running in the $50M-$200M range, with the high end driven by per-violation accumulation across large user bases combined with corrective-order costs (data deletion infrastructure, age-gate implementation, monitoring) that have grown substantially since 2019.
+The combined trajectory points toward 2026 settlements for similar systemic violations running materially above the 2019 baseline, with the upper end driven by per-violation accumulation across large user bases combined with corrective-order costs (data deletion infrastructure, age-gate implementation, monitoring) that have grown substantially since 2019.
+No specific dollar projection has been officially confirmed.

 Lessons for 2026 enforcement scope